Iraqi art: Photography

 Scholars point out that very little is known about photography in Iraq.
 Iraq was relatively slow to adopt photography as an industry and art form, due to the religious and social prohibitions on making figurative images.
 The first camera entered Iraq as late as 1895 when an Iraqi photographer, Abdul-Karim Tabouni, from Basra, returned to Iraq following a trip to India where he had studied the art of photography.
 He founded a photographic studio and practiced this profession for many years.

 In the 19th century, demand for photography came from three main sources: archaeological expeditions who needed to document sites as well as artefacts that were too cumbersome or too fragile to transport; religious missions who documented religious sites and tourists travelling through the Middle East as part of a grand tour.
 In the first decades of the 20th century, the military also became an important source of business as officers sought photographs and photographic equipment.

 In the first decades of the 20th century, several factors contributed to the spread of photography.
 Firstly, British and European archaeologists began using photography to document ancient sites in the second half of the 19th century.
 Religious missionaries were also using the camera to document historic religious sites.
 These activities exposed local Iraqis to the technology, and provided young men with employment opportunities as photographers and camera-men assisting archaeological teams.
 For instance, throughout the 1920s and early 1930s, the American anthropologist, Professor Henry Field was involved in several expeditions to ancient Mesopotamian sites and in his publications, he acknowledged the assistance of Iraqi photographer by the name of Shauqat (who was a nephew of the photographer, Abdul-Karim Tiouti).
 The writer, Gertrude Bell also reports training a young boy in the process of developing photographs in Baghdad in 1925.
-A second factor was that, in the 1920s, King Faisal I arranged for a photographic portrait of his wife, thereby popularising photographic portraiture.
+A second factor was that, in the 1920s, King Faisal I arranged for a photographic portrait of his wife, thereby popularizing photographic portraiture.